Not finding what you are looking for? View additional resources

 Learn more about how CivicPlus approaches compliance with the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guidelines (WCAG).

-Our websites are built to be compliant with ADA (Section 508) and WCAG 2.0 A and AA levels.
-This means that when your website launches, we guarantee that we deliver you a site that meets these levels.
-Our website content and design teams train to deliver accessible websites.
+Our websites are built to be highly compliant with ADA (Section 508) and WCAG 2.0 A and AA levels.
+Our website content and design teams train to deliver accessible websites; this means that your website is designed with the aforementioned accessibility guidelines in mind.
 We use the four WCAG principles to build our content and designs:

 We know that websites always change, which is why we go a step further.
-Our trainers use CivicPlus best practices to teach your staff to keep your content and design elements accessible and up-to-date with the latest ADA and WCAG standards.
+Our trainers use CivicPlus best practices to help teach your staff ways to keep your content and design elements accessible and up-to-date with the latest ADA and WCAG standards.
 This might mean that they teach staff to include alternative text when they upload pictures or teach a webmaster to write content with a screen reader in mind.
+It is imperative that your team stay informed and learned on the topic of accessibility.
+It’s encouraged to introduce internal processes to help enforce that accessibility best practices and guidelines are followed as individuals at your municipality continuously update your website.
+This will help your website to stay highly compliant over time.

 Code-Based Updates and Rollouts